If your child is going to be absent from school, then you must inform the school and follow the correct procedures, below.

 The Local Authority prosecute parent/ carers if Penalty Notices are unpaid.

-We operate a ‘3rd Day Calling’ system in order to advise and support parents/students during periods of illness.
+We operate a ‘2nd or 3rd Day Calling’ system in order to advise and support parents/students during periods of illness.

 Please Note: